top of page

 Moore A, Wu Y, Kwakkenbos L, Silveira K, Straus S, Brouwers M, Grad R, Thombs BD.
 The patient engagement evaluation tool was valid for clinical practice guideline development.
 J Clin Epidemiol.
 2022;143:61-72.

 Negeri ZF, Levis B, Sun Y, He C, Krishnan A, Wu Y, Bhandari PM, Neupane D, Brehaut E, Benedetti A, Thombs BD.
 Accuracy of the Patient Health Questionnaire-9 for screening to detect major depression: updated systematic review and individual participant data meta-analysis.
-BMJ 2021;375:n2183.
+BMJ.
+2021;375:n2183.

 Wu Y, Levis B, Sun Y, et al. Accuracy of the Hospital Anxiety and Depression Scale Depression Subscale (HADS-D) to Screen for Major Depression: Systematic Review and Individual Participant Data Meta-analysis.
 BMJ.
 2021; 10;373:n972. doi: https://doi.org/10.1136/bmj.n972.